 The routine crime prevention pamphlet can leave something to be desired.
 It usually lacks a certain first-person, in-the-moment advice from…stories.
 Whereas watching a news story about an unlocked door, and a sobbing crime victim, is a better teacher than a McGruff pamphlet.

 For one example of a study area for pre-crime – I wrote about this in my book Fightin’ Words.
 I worked a rape once by a bus stop.
 In the daytime, this ¾ enclosed bus stop looked normal and safe.
 A curved sidewalk ran behind the little clear, plastic edifice.
 In the middle of the walkway, beside the curve was a small grassy area, then tall fences of an apartment complex.
 This area had a gigantic bush-looking tree next to the sidewalk.
 Looks safe and normal.
 In the daylight.
 But at night?
 It was a trap.
 Poorly lit.
 A college girl walked by and was snatched by a thug from behind this bush.
 When called out to the case, I saw this scene at night and could see what a trap it was, from a criminal mind perspective.
 Daytime?
 No. Night time, yes.

 Geography, plus architecture, plus criminal mind.

 An equation for trouble.
 Who, what, when, where, how and why?
 These questions can be investigated with good intel, research, experience, and an adequate mind, to predict crime scenes.
-With the W’s and H questions, I have been presenting this info for…well…at least 23 years now.
+With the “who, what, where, when, how and why” questions.

 Hock’s email is HockHochheim@ForceNecessary.com